-The Crozes-Hermitage “Domaine des Grands Chemins” is made from a blend of grapes that come exclusively from the Domaine des Grands Chemins, owned by Delas Frères.
-All the vineyard plots lie on benches known as “le Chassis,” formed at the junction between the rivers Isère and Rhône.
-Production was 38,000 bottles for the 2006 vintage, the first release of this wine.
-Greater understanding of this site will enable a gradual increase in production.
+The Crozes-Hermitage "Domaine des Grands Chemins" is made from a blend of grapes that come exclusively from the Domaine des Grands Chemins, owned by Delas Frères.
+All the vineyard plots lie on benches known as "Le Chassis," formed at the junction between the rivers Isère and Rhône.
 The Crozes-Hermitage vineyards are the largest of the northern Rhône appellations.
-In the Northern part, the soils are formed by the granite slopes that run on from those of Hermitage.
-The the South, soils are alluvial, stemming from glacier and river beds, with benches made up of rolled stones and silt from the Rhône river.
+In the northern part, the soils are formed by the granite slopes that run on from those of Hermitage.
+In the south, soils are alluvial, stemming from glacier and river beds, with benches made up of rolled stones and silt from the Rhône river.
 Syrah is the main varietal grown, with Marsanne or Roussanne making up no more than 15 percent.

 The color is deep, with a garnet hue deepened by purple tinges.
-The nose shows seductive whiffs of crushed black fruit - dark cherries, blackberries and blackcurrants - that evolve in the glass to reveal slightly smoky and licorice notes, typical of the “Chassis” area.
-In retro-olfaction, and on a mineral background, menthol and eucalyptus express their hints.
-In the mouth, the seriousness of the wine combines with its delicacy: the first impact is fresh and lively.
+The nose shows seductive whiffs of crushed black fruit — dark cherries, blackberries and blackcurrants — that evolve in the glass to reveal slightly smoky and licorice notes, typical of "Le Chassis”.
 The texture is tannic but intense, pulpy, almost silky.
 This truly balanced wine expresses a nice complexity, generous and true to the genuine terroir of the Domaine des Grands Chemins.
 The wine's structure, along with its aromatic persistence, gives it a great potential for laying down.

 This wine pairs well with red meat, feathered game and lamb in pastry.